ePropulsion Spirit 1 kW Plus Tiller Handle Electric Outboard Motor

 - Steering: 360°

-- Trim: Manual in 4 positions: 0°, 7°, 14°, 21°, 70°.
+- Trim: Manually adjustable in 4 positions: 0°, 7°, 14°, 21°, 70°.
 Trim up to 75 degrees.
-This allows you to position the engine out of the water after sailing to prevent algae growth.
-The other 3 positions can be set depending on your boat and speed to obtain more efficiency.
+This allows you to position the motor out of the water after sailing to prevent algae growth.
+The other 3 positions can be adjusted to your boat and speed for greater efficiency.

 - Manual